-Impairment of plant under construction, equipment and right of use assets
+Impairment of property, plant and equipment and right of use assets

 In assessing impairment, management estimates the recoverable amount of each asset or cashgenerating unit based on expected future cash flows and uses an interest rate to discount them.
 Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate.
-As at December 31, 2022 and 2021, the Company determined that there was no impairment of plant under construction, equipment and right of use assets.